JeremyPouyet/MinimaTetris/README.md

 * ↑ : rotate current tetromino
 * space: fast placing, current tetromino will move down until it encounter another tetromino

-After a game over, the game will be relaunched automatically.
+After a game over, a new game will start automatically.